The Principles of Quantum Mechanics: History

-Paul Dirac played a key role in the development of quantum mechanics at the University of Cambridge and the University of Göttingen during the mid- to late-1920s.
-The first edition of The Principles of Quantum Mechanics appeared in 1930.
-Dirac synthesized and improved upon the wave and matrix formulations of quantum mechanics, creating his own version as the theory of linear transformations.
-He was also inspired by a paper published by Cornelius Lanczos presenting quantum mechanics in terms of the theory of linear integral equations.
-In the preface, Dirac commented on his work, "A great deal of my work was just playing with equations and see what they give."
-Dirac also popularized the distribution or generalized function now named after him, the Dirac $\delta$-function, though it had previously been used in the nineteenth century by scholars such as Gustav Kirchhoff in a paper on the Huygens principle in optics and by Oliver Heaviside in his work on electromagnetism.
+Whereas Erwin Schrödinger and Carl Eckart had only demonstrated the equivalence of the wave and matrix formulations of quantum mechanics, Dirac went much further, creating his own version that encompassed both of the above.
+He called it the theory of linear transformations.
+In addition, he took inspiration from paper published by Cornelius Lanczos presenting quantum mechanics in terms of the theory of linear integral equations.
+In the preface, Dirac commented, "A great deal of my work was just playing with equations and see what they give."
+In his construction of transformation theory, Dirac popularized the $\delta$-function, a generalized function or distribution now named after him, though it had previously been used in the nineteenth century by multiple scholars, such as Gustav Kirchhoff in a paper on the Huygens principle in optics and by Oliver Heaviside in his work on electromagnetism.
+Dirac biographer Graham Farmelo surmised that Heaviside was likely a direct influence on Dirac.
+In a 1963 interview, Dirac stated, "All electrical engineers are familiar with the idea of a pulse, and the $\delta$-function is just a way of expressing a pulse mathematically."